Salem101/SpotifyPlaylist/README.md

 STEPS:

-/Reading from multiple files
+**Reading from multiple files

-1) Use import java.io.* and java.util.*; so we can use BufferedReader and io for files
+* Use import java.io.* and java.util.*; so we can use BufferedReader and io for files
-2) Create files with the file path in a variable named file1, file2, and file3
+* Create files with the file path in a variable named file1, file2, and file3
-3) Create ArrayList named myFiles to store the 3 files that we're reading from
+* Create ArrayList named myFiles to store the 3 files that we're reading from

-/Build playlist
+**Build playlist

-4) Use a for loop with the br (BufferedReader) to read each file.
+* Use a for loop with the br (BufferedReader) to read each file.
-5) Create a queue with named playlist to print all the tracks.
+* Create a queue with named playlist to print all the tracks.
-6) Use a for loop to print the tracks including a counter to keep count of the tracks
+* Use a for loop to print the tracks including a counter to keep count of the tracks

-/To find last played song:
+**To find last played song:

-7) Each time a song is played add it to the stack.
+*  Each time a song is played add it to the stack.
 To retrieve last played song use peek()